burlachenkok/exploring-python3/python3-note.md

         pass
     ```

 10. A deleted statement is a statement with `del` buil-in operator.
-It is used in two different contexts:
+It can be used in two different contexts:

     * Delete statement `del` is used to delete elements from a container such as a list.

     * Also, it is used to delete variables from the interpreter.
 After variable deletion, the variable is not defined.
 If a variable is not "defined" which means it has not been assigned a value or deleted, trying to use it for reading will give you an error.
 Trying to use it for writing will create a new variable.
 Objects are never explicitly destroyed.
 When they become unreachable they may be garbage-collected.
 An implementation is allowed to postpone garbage collection or omit it altogether.
 It is a matter of implementation quality how garbage collection is implemented.

 ## Classes

 ### User-Defined Classes in Python in C++ terminology

 Firstly, Python has limited support for private attribute objects.

 When you name attributes as `__attributename` the interpreter performs name mangling.
 In reality, in case of accessing this attribute outside of the class will have the name `_classname__attribute`.

 In C++ terminology Python classes have the following characteristics:

-  1. Normal class members (including the data members) are public except for some small support for private variables.
+  1. Normal class members including the data members are public except for some small support for private variables
-  2. All member functions/methods are virtual.
+  2. All member functions/methods are virtual
-  3. Like in C++, most built-in operators with special syntax (arithmetic operators, etc.) can be redefined for user-defined classes.
+  3. Like in C++, most built-in operators with special syntax (arithmetic operators, etc.) can be redefined for user-defined classes
-  4. Python Data attributes correspond to *"data members"* in C++.
+  4. Python Data attributes correspond to *"data members"* in C++
-  5. Python supports multiple inheritance, and exceptions.
+  5. Python supports multiple inheritance
+  6. Python supports exceptions
-  6. In Python (and in Perl) there is no such term as function overloading.
+  7. In Python (and in Perl) there is no such term as function overloading

 ### The Syntax for Defining Classes